Table of Contents[Hide][Show]

 Atrium View Rooms

 My husband and I loved having an atrium view which allowed us to sit out on our little terrace with a glass of wine and listen to the music softly drift up from below.
 However, if you’re super-sensitive to any sounds, you may want to forego the atrium view.
 It’s not noisy, but you will hear some sounds until about 10 pm.

 Speaking of prices, they vary depending on the season, conference schedules and current packages on offer.
-During the high seasons which include the summer months as well as December, prices start at $279 for a standard exterior room.
+During the high seasons which include the summer months as well as December, prices start around $300 for a standard exterior room.
 For a money-saving option, consider a weeknight stay off-season when rates begin at $179.